ehtishammalik/flaskAPI/README.md

 - Download or clone this project into your system.
 - cd into the "flaskAPI-master" directory.
 This will run the autoenv in your system.
+- check the requirements.txt to fulfill all the requirements

 - if the autoenv doesn't work then you can run the "commands.sh" file by typing the following command on terminal:
 ```